-Laskiaispulla- Finnish Shrove Buns
+Laskiaispulla – Finnish Shrove Buns

-Note- cardamom is very very commonly used here in dessert/pastries.
+Note- cardamom is very, very commonly used in Nordic desserts and pastries.
 It’s kind of like the Finnish equivalent of cinnamon in America.
-I think you should try to find cardamom to make these but if you absolutely won’t make them because you’d have to find an ingredient maybe not sold at your normal grocery store you could probably get away with switching the cardamom and replacing it with cinnamon.
-BUT TRY CARDAMOM if you can. please, please let me know if you make these!
-It would make my day knowing I shared a piece of this place I love with you.
+I think you should try to find cardamom to make these but you could probably get away with switching the cardamom and replacing it with cinnamon.
+BUT TRY CARDAMOM if you can, even though I know that may mean you’d have to find an ingredient maybe not sold at your normal grocery store.

-Laskiaispulla- Finnish Shrove Buns
+PrintLaskiaispulla – Finnish Shrove Buns

-• Prep Time: 45 minutes active, 2 hours inactive
+- Prep Time: 45 minutes active, 2 hours inactive

-• Cook Time: 10 minutes
+- Cook Time: 10 minutes

-• Total Time: 2 hours 45 minutes
+- Total Time: 2 hours 45 minutes

-• Yield: 16 buns 1x
+- Yield: 16 buns 1x

 Ingredients